mciocchi/atomic_d6/README.md

 - **Name & Identity:** Who or what the entity represents.
 - **Aspects:** Core themes of their influence (e.g., "Goddess of Storms and the Sea").
-- **Creations & Realms:** Landmarks, civilizations, cults, or supernatural phenomena they introduce.
 - **Rivalries & Alliances:** Conflicts and cooperation between divine entities.

 ## **Primordial Aeons**